vlin00f/frtib.gov/_pages/Careers/seeking/veterans.md

 ---
 layout: page2
-title: Who Are We Seeking - Veterans and Military Spouses
+title: Who Are We Seeking - Veterans
 styles:
 sidenav: careers_nav
 scripts:
 permalink: /careers/seeking/veterans/
 ---

-## Veterans and Military Spouses
+## Veterans

 <p>
 You’ve gained experience and expertise in a military role that has uniquely qualified you to serve.
 Continue your service with the FRTIB in a variety of fields including Financial, Analytical, Information Technology, and Acquisitions.